salkuadrat/lucifer/README.md

 $ lucy run
 ```

-And open URL `http://localhost:3000` in your browser.
+Then open URL `http://localhost:3000` in your browser.

 If all went well, it will display `Hello Detective` and print this message in your terminal.